-It shouldn’t come as a surprise that SBA loans are a hot commodity these days.
-With the recent introduction of the SBA’s Economic Injury Disaster Loan program and the Paycheck Protection Program, it seems there are (at this moment) a variety of options for business owners to choose from to obtain financing.
+It shouldn’t come as a surprise that SBA 504 loans are a hot commodity these days.
+With the recent introduction of the SBA’s Economic Injury Disaster Loan program and the Paycheck Protection Program, it seems there are (at this moment) a variety of options for business owners to choose from to obtain small business loans.

 But, fear not.
-At Business Finance Capital, we’re here to help—even if it means recommending you pursue a loan that isn’t the kind we specialize in—the SBA 504 Loan Program.
+At Business Finance Capital, we’re here to help with a variety of business loans, specifically the SBA 504 Loan Program.
 Here are a few quick tips to help sort through the noise and make the right choice to meet your financing objectives.

 Tip 1: Study your options and determine your current financial situation

-The more you know about your business, the better you’ll be able to ascertain the right loan for your business, and/or prequalify for certain loan options.
+The more you know about your business, the better you’ll be able to ascertain the right business loan, and/or prequalify for certain loan options.
 Keep in mind the three C’s of business lending – credit, cash flow and collateral:

 Credit refers to your history of paying your debts on time; cash flow is the measure of your company’s financial health (annual revenues minus annual expenses) and demonstrates your ability to repay the loan; and collateral refers to your assets available to pledge for the loan.
 Be prepared to address these three C’s with your lender.